acatus/coding-challenge-devop/README.md

 These tasks are additional and won't mark you down.
 If you feel like it then give any of them a go.
 - Add an additional container to the Docker setup which acts as an SFTP server which is accessible from the within the Ruby on Rails application and the outside world.
 - Prepare some example to run this whole application in a Kubernetes environment.
-- Use a configuration management tool (like Puppet, Chef or Ansible) to bootstrap the server.
+- Use Ansible management tool to bootstrap the server.

 ## Why doesn't the task include ... ?
 Feel free to contact us with your ideas :yellow_heart: